phimartins/Zendesk-to-BigQuery-pipeline/README.md

 - urllib.parse
 - numpy

-You can install packeges with one of this commands:
+You can install packages with one of this commands:
 - prompt command
 ```
 pip install package-name-here